 TestGen Test Types¶

-This reference covers the 48 test types available in TestGen.
+This reference covers the 49 test types available in TestGen.
 Each test type targets a specific data quality concern — from missing values and format violations to statistical shifts and cross-table inconsistencies.
-Use this page to understand what each category of tests checks and to find the right test type for a manual test definition.
+Use this page to find the right category of tests for your needs, then follow the links for details on each test type including what it measures, how it works, and when to use it.

 Data quality dimensions¶